Schmigadoon! (musical): Reception

 Reviewing the Kennedy Center production, Rhoda Feng of Vulture wrote: "Gattelli moves things along at a brisk pace."
 She praised the book, music, and lyrics as "a rhapsodic remix of – and tribute to – Broadway classics" and enjoyed the new duet "I Thought I Was the Only One".
 She thought, however, that the show's "handling of race strikes a discordant note" by eliminating some of the sensitive allusions to race seen in the TV series, noting: "Casting a white actor as Josh diminishes the opportunities for the show to probe these problems.
 Lines from the TV series about 'color-blind casting' and 'miscegenation' have vanished".
 She found Josh's character diminished and simplified by providing less of his backstory.
 Nevertheless, she praised both Brightman and Chase, as well as the "bell-voiced" McCalla, Harada, set and lighting, concluding that "Schmigadoon! offers a heady dose of Golden Age escapism".
 Maybe too heady at times."
 Some other reviewers had mixed reactions: Naveen Kumar of The Washington Post missed "the specifics of the relationship between Josh and Melissa" but found the score infectious, while some gave the musical strong praise ("Schmigadoon is a gloriously delightful night of escape at the theatre. ...
 What it lacks in technical perfection, it makes up for in witty one-liners and all-too-familiar songs.
 It executes musical parody as never seen before on stage". – Aidan O'Connor, of MD Theatre Guide).

+The Broadway production received mostly positive reviews.
+Review aggregator Did They Like It? listed 13 positive reviews, 4 mixed reviews, and one negative review.
+Elisabeth Vincentelli of The New York Times gave it a "Critic's Pick", calling it a "blast" and said, "You don’t need to have memorized the Rodgers and Hammerstein songbook to have a good time, but knowledge of some musical-theater fundamentals adds an extra layer – or 10 – to the enjoyment."
+By contrast, Johnny Oleksinski of The New York Post gave the show two stars out of four, calling it a "tired parody" and saying, "Melissa and Josh are ready to leave Schmigadoon.
+And so are we."